ykperdgn/mindversedaily/src/pages/privacy-policy.md

 # Privacy Policy
 _Last updated: 17 Aug 2025_

-This Privacy Policy explains how MindVerse ("we", "us", "our") collects, uses and protects information when you visit **mindversedaily.vercel.app** (the "Site").
+This Privacy Policy explains how MindVerse ("we", "us", "our") collects, uses and protects information when you visit **mindversedaily.com** (the "Site").
 We operate a minimal, content‑only website showcasing our own Kindle e‑books.
 We do not run user accounts and do not sell personal data.

 ## 1. Information We Collect
 We intentionally collect **no personally identifiable information** through forms at this time.
 The Site currently has: